All Episodes

 He wants it known that it was him.

-I mean, you have to you can't go to dinner with nine reporters or lunch with nine reporters in Washington, D.C. and say, hey, look, gang, this is off the record.
+I mean, you can't go to dinner with nine reporters or lunch with nine reporters in Washington, D.C. and say, hey, look, gang, this is off the record.

-My identity's off the record, and expect it to uh stay off the record.
+And expect it to stay off the record.

 It was very diplomatic, by the way.

-And three Democrats, Rosa Deloro, Jan Shikowski, uh, and I think uh Senator Turbin from Illinois have all sent a letter demanding that uh to to Hastert saying, cancel this speech.
+And three Democrats, Rosa DeLauro, Jan Schakowsky, and I think Senator Turbin from Illinois have all sent a letter demanding that to Hastert, saying, cancel this speech.

-We don't want this guy, this new Prime Minister in Iraq polluting the House of Representatives.
+We don't want this guy, this new prime minister in Iraq, polluting the House of Representatives and this whole joint session stuff.

-And the reason that they're doing this, the reason they're saying this, is because uh uh Al Maliki, the uh Iraqi Prime Minister has publicly taken positions which oppose the United States, uh, particularly in the Hezbollah and and Israel conflict.
+And the reason that they're doing this, the reason they're saying this, is because Al-Maliki, the Iraqi prime minister, has publicly taken positions which oppose the United States, particularly in the Hezbollah and Israel conflict.

-In addition to that, uh he's also created a little bit of uh dander uh by asking the uh White House to have the right for Iraqis to try American servicemen who commit quote unquote war crimes.
+In addition to that, he's also created a little bit of dander by asking the White House to have the right for Iraqis to try American servicemen who commit quote-unquote war crimes.

-Uh the Democrats are saying, wait a minute, you said they were gonna be an ally.
+The Democrats are saying, wait a minute, you said they were going to be an ally.

-You said that they were gonna be supportive.
+You said that they were going to be supportive.

 You said the reason for going in there was to get somebody that was sympathetic and pro-American in that region, and this guy's not doing that.